openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/FFI/cangjie-arkts/add_cangjie_page.md

    struct Second {
      build() {
        Row() {
-         // Embed the Cangjie page via the CJHybridComponentV2 interface CJHybridComponentV2({
+         // Embed the Cangjie Page via the CJHybridComponentV2 interface CJHybridComponentV2({
-           library: "ohos_app_cangjie_entry", // The package name where the Cangjie page resides
+           library: "ohos_app_cangjie_entry", // The package name where the Cangjie Page resides
-           component: "Second"                // The class name corresponding to the Cangjie page })
+           component: "Second"                // The class name corresponding to the Cangjie Page })
        }
        .height('100%')